How to Safely Self-Administer Testosterone Injections

-Testosterone injections are given into the muscles, therefore, a testosterone injection is known as an intramuscular injection, or IM.
-IMs can be easy to self-administer, and relatively safe and pain-free, once you know all of the steps and procedures to properly administer testosterone injections.
+Testosterone injections are given into the muscles, therefore, a testosterone injection is known as an intramuscular injection, or IM injection.
+IM injections are easy to self-administer, and relatively safe and pain-free, once you know all of the steps and procedures to properly administer testosterone injections.

 How to Self-Administer Testosterone Injections

 The first step in learning how to administer testosterone injections correctly, is to choose your injections site.
 IM’s are given into thick muscular areas to effectively enter the bloodstream, while minimizing pain and discomfort.
 This is because the thick muscles of your forearm, buttocks, or outer thigh, are very vascular, and also can accommodate the relatively thick needles of testosterone injections with little discomfort.
 Once you have selected your injection site, the most important thing to learn about how to self-administer your testosterone injections, is how to maintain sterile conditions through the various steps of the process.
 The rare problems that occur with testosterone injections, such as pain, inflammation, or an infection at the site of injection, are almost always caused by failing to observe sterile protocols, and/or using improper injection techniques.